GlassHouse97/GlassHouse97/README.md

 ### 📊 Currently Working On
 - Improving query performance on large datasets
-- Expanding my portfolio with end-to-end analytics case studies  ## Introducing Myself 👋
+- Expanding my portfolio with end-to-end analytics case studies

 <!--
 **GlassHouse97/GlassHouse97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.